SectorLabs/django-localized-fields/README.rst

 ^^^^^^^^^^^^^^^^^^^^
 Enables the following experimental features:
     * ``LocalizedField`` will return ``None`` instead of an empty ``LocalizedValue`` if there is no database value.
+    * ``LocalizedField`` lookups will lookup by currently active language instead of HStoreField

 .. code-block:: python